f1se4/portfolio/md/gompertz/gompertz.md

 ```
 ![model](/static/notebooks/gompertz/images/test_model.png)

-Well, it seems that we have some type of sigmoid function running and I am quite sure that it is our particular case for gompertz sigmoid function :)
+Well, it seems that we have some type of sigmoid function running and I am quite sure that it is our particular case for gompertz sigmoid function :), please check **Fig 5** also to check similarities.

 Ok, it's the moment, we will use non-linear least squares regression to fit our function to our given data array (cumulative tickets by day).